What is Roskilde?

 MomentWhat the group does

-Before a route opensEveryone online, MyTickster details checked, official route read, spreadsheet and chat open
+Before a route opensEveryone online, MyTickster details checked, current RF27 guidance read, spreadsheet and chat open

 Product choiceConfirm full week, two-day, exact one-day, child/accessibility or camping product before paying